moves-rwth/dynasty/README.md

 ## Usage examples

-We support three types of problems
+We support solution of three types of problems:
- - Feasibility Analysis (and its dual, validity analysis)
+ - Feasibility Analysis (and its dual, Validity Analysis),
- - Optimal Feasibility Analysis
+ - Optimal Feasibility Analysis,
- - Partitioning (or Threshold analysis)
+ - Partitioning (or Threshold Analysis).

-We support five methods:
+We support five methods of solving the above problems:
- - CEGIS [1]
+ - CEGIS [1],
- - Lifting [2]
+ - Lifting [2],
- - (Consistent) Scheduler enumeration [2]
+ - (Consistent) Scheduler enumeration [2],
- - SmartSearch [to be published]
+ - SmartSearch [to be published],
- - All-in-one [Chroszon et al, Formal Asp Comput]
+ - All-in-one [Chroszon et al, Formal Asp Comput].

 As input, we take projects.
-Below, we first explain what a project is, and then discuss the different analysis types and how to invoke the different methods for these problems.
+Below, we first explain what a project is and then discuss the different analysis types and how to invoke the different methods for these problems.
 For details about the methods, we refer to the publications mentioned above.

-### Input: Project folders
+### Input: Project Folders

 A project is a folder containing the various inputs for the synthesis.

 We require:
 - A .templ file, which is a PRISM file with various open integer constants (holes).
-- A .allowed file, which lists for each hole the possible values.
-The instantiations are the Cartesean product of these files.
+- A .allowed file, which describes sets of possible values for each hole.
+The instantiations are the Cartesian product of such sets of values.
 - A .properties file, which contains a list of PCTL formulae.

 Optionally, a project may contain: